7 New Year’s Resolutions for Balanced Living

 A balanced spiritual life is whatever resonates with your soul.
 For me, it is prayer, counting all my blessings and giving thanks.

-For others, it may be following a guided meditation, visualization exercises, deep breathing or journaling thoughts and dreams.
+For others, it may be following a guided meditation, visualisation exercises, deep breathing or journaling thoughts and dreams.
 Whatever it is, it should be some peaceful quality time for yourself to explore what makes your inner self feel alive and expansive.

 Shall we start on this journey together and make 2020 your decade of significance?